 Owner of Game Wisdom with more than a decade of experience writing and talking about game design and the industry.
 I’m also the author of the “Game Design Deep Dive” series and “20 Essential Games to Study”

-This is a showcase dedicated to the demos we played during the realms deep 2022 showcase.
-If you would like me to take a look at your game for a future video/stream, please reach out.
+The indie showcases highlight the many developer-submitted games and indie demos we check out.
+If you would like to submit a game for a future video please reach out.

 Owner of Game Wisdom with more than a decade of experience writing and talking about game design and the industry.
 I’m also the author of the “Game Design Deep Dive” series and “20 Essential Games to Study”